jeremymsimon/Judson_UBE3A/Judson.md

 tabulated using [deeptools
 multiBigwigSummary](https://deeptools.readthedocs.io/en/develop/content/tools/multiBigwigSummary.html).

 Isoform fractions were then computed in `R`, as demonstrated here.
-Error bars represent the standard deviation in isoform fraction.

 Human RNA-seq data summarized to exons were obtained from [BrainSpan](http://www.brainspan.org/static/download.html), and filtered